MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-quickstart-learn-dax-basics.md

 When added to a report, this measure calculates and returns values by summing up sales amounts for each of the other fields we include, for example, Cell Phones in the USA.

 You might be thinking ‘Isn’t this measure doing the same thing as if I were to just add the SalesAmount field to my report?’
 Well, yes.
 But, there’s a good reason to create our own measure that sums up values from the SalesAmount field: We can use it as an argument in other formulas.
-This may seem a little confusing now, but as your DAX formula skills grow, knowing this will make your formulas and your model more efficient.
+This may seem a little confusing now, but as your DAX formula skills grow, knowing this measure will make your formulas and your model more efficient.
 In fact, you’ll see the Total Sales measure showing up as an argument in other formulas later on.

 Let’s go over a few more things about this formula.
 In particular, we introduced a function, [SUM](https://msdn.microsoft.com/library/ee634387.aspx).
 Functions are pre-written formulas that make it easier to do complex calculations and manipulations with numbers, dates, time, text, and more.
-You will learn more about functions later.
+You'll learn more about functions later.

-You also see the column [SalesAmount] was preceded by the table Sales in which the column belongs.
+You also see the column [SalesAmount] was preceded by the Sales table in which the column belongs.
 This is known as a fully qualified column name in that it includes the column name preceded by the table name.
-Columns referenced in the same table do not require the table name be included in the formula.
-This can make long formulas that reference many columns shorter and easier to read.
-However, it's good practice to  include the table name in your measure formulas, even when in the same table.
+Columns referenced in the same table don't require the table name be included in the formula, which can make long formulas that reference many columns shorter and easier to read.
+However, it's a good practice to  include the table name in your measure formulas, even when in the same table.

 > [!NOTE]
 > If a table name contains spaces, reserved keywords, or disallowed characters, you’ll need to  enclose the table name in single quotation marks.
 You’ll also need to enclose table names in quotation marks if the name contains any characters outside the ANSI alphanumeric character range, regardless of whether your locale supports the character set or not.
 >
 >

 It’s important your formulas have the correct syntax.
-In most cases, if the syntax is not correct, a syntax error will be returned.
-In other cases, the syntax may be correct, but the values returned might not be what you are expecting.
+In most cases, if the syntax is not correct, a syntax error is returned.
+In other cases, the syntax may be correct, but the values returned might not be what you're expecting.
 The DAX editor in Power BI Desktop includes a suggestions feature, used to create syntactically correct formulas by helping you select the correct elements.

 Let’s create a simple formula.
 This task will help you further understand formula syntax and how the suggestions feature in the formula bar can help you.